kenanwright1988/Code-Institute-PP3-README-Template/README.md

 6. Type gitclone if you selected HTTPS or SSH and paste the copied code.
 If you used GithubCLi just paste the code you copied
 7. Press Enter to create your clone

-### Deploy on Githubpages
+### Deploy to Heroku
-1. Navigate to your repo on Github.
-2. Click Settings then Pages
-3. Under Branch click the dropdown and select your main branch.
-4. Click Save.
+1.List ALL the steps you took to deploy the project to Heroku

 <a name="credits"></a>

 ## Credits

 ### Code
 - Add links to and describe every piece of code that you used for this project that was not written by you.
-You do not have to credit W3 schools or MDN etc.
+You do not have to credit W3 schools, MDN or if the code is from the official language/framework docs.
 ### Content
 - Link to every piece of content such as text crediting the author.

-#### Photo Credits
-- Link to every photo crediting the author.

 <a name="acknowledgements"></a>

 ## Acknowledgements

 I received inspiration for this project from